Table of Contents[Hide][Show]

 Please note, it’s BYOB (Bring Your Own Blanket) this year.
 Blankets will not be provided, so if it’s chilly outside, plan to bring your own.
-This service runs from November 27 through December 30, 2020, but you can make a reservation online now.
+This service runs from December 1 through December 30, 2021, based on availability, but you can make a reservation online now.

 Looking for something to do in nearby Dallas?
 Check out these free thing to do in Dallas with kids.

 Festival of Lights features a mile-long trail of more than 100 lighted holiday scenes, shows, visits from Santa and a “Snow Zone” for kids.
 November 20, 2021-January 2, 2022.
 Festival of Lights looks to be business as usual for 2021.
 The destination has a crowd calendar you can use to help you gauge when it might be less busy.
 Prices for all of the attractions range from $20-$30, free to children ages 3 and under.

 Officially named the “Christmas Capital of Texas” in 2009, Grapevine celebrates the season all year long, but during the 40 days of Christmas, Grapevine sparkles with millions of lights, enormous decorations, animated characters and more than 1,400 holiday events.